mad-rl/mad-rl-framework/src/environments/gym_atari/breakout_actor_critic_policy/README.md

-Gym Atari Breakout Actor-Critic Agent with Policy Grading
+Gym Atari Breakout Actor-Critic Agent with Policy Gradient
 ===

 ## Install dependencies

-There is an conda env file with the dependencies for run this agent
+There is a conda env file with the dependencies for running this agent

 ```
 conda env update -f ./breakout_actor_critic_policy_env.yml